Amidot AI User Guide

 Startup Behavior Defines what happens when you log in or select a Group: Resume Last Session (reloads the last active conversation) or Start with New Session.

 Enable Chat History Toggles the medium- and long-term memory of the conversation (RAG).
 When disabled, the chat becomes stateless (one-off questions).
+The purpose of the medium-term memory is to remember the Session history itself, and the long-term memory remembers across the various sessions within a given Group.
+Thus memory is strictly kept within each Group and not shared outside the Group.

 Receive Answers Word-by-Word (Streaming) Enables or disables real-time word-by-word streaming of the AI's response.
+Streaming is the recommended method to use.

 Color Theme Select your preferred visual theme: Base Theme, Light Theme, or Dark Theme.